Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 Recommended Tool Tip Cleaning Methods

-There are 2 highly recommended methods that will cause the least damage to your wood burning tool tips.
+How to clean wood burning tips – 3 highly recommended methods that will cause the least damage to your wood burning tool tips.

-This is one of the most recommended methods of cleaning pen tips.
+one of the most recommended methods of cleaning pen tips.

 Increase your heat setting to the maximum to remove any loose material.
 Dip the tip of the pen in the paraffin wax while it’s still hot, give it time to quickly burn off, and turn off the burner.